-2010 2009 Leased premises and equipment under capital leases \$ 18 \$ 9 Accumulated depreciation (8) (5) Leased premises and equipment under capital leases, net \$ 10 \$4 Depreciation expense related to leased premises and equipment under capital leases \$ 3 \$2
+2011 2010 Leased premises and equipment under capital leases \$ 24 \$ 18 Accumulated depreciation (13) (8) Leased premises and equipment under capital leases, net \$ 11 \$ 10 Depreciation expense related to leased premises and

-The Bank leases space to outside tenants with remaining lease terms ranging from one to seven years.
-Rental income from such leases was \$1 million for each of the years ended December 31, 2010 and 2009, respectively, and is reported as a component of "Other income" in the Statements of Income and Comprehensive Income.
-Future minimum lease payments that the Bank will receive under noncancelable lease agreements in existence at December 31, 2010, are as follows (in thousands):
+The Bank leases space to outside tenants with remaining lease terms ranging from 1 to 7 years.
+Rental income from such leases was \$1 million for each of the years ended December 31, 2011 and 2010 and is reported as a component of "Non-interest income: Other" in the Statements of Income and Comprehensive Income.
+Future minimum lease payments that the Bank will receive under non-cancelable lease agreements in existence at December 31, 2011, are as follows (in thousands):